 Homo mermanus comes upon the ruined capital city of Atlantis.
 Their leader, Kamuu, discovers the throne and the sword of the Atlantean Emperor Kamuu, his namesake.
 Following this discovery, young Kamuu is visited by the spirit of the dead emperor, who invites the merman to settle in the city’s ruins and to there found a new empire.
 The merman Kamuu agrees, and Homo mermanus then becomes known as the new Atlanteans.
 [Sub-Mariner #64–66]

-People in Egypt begin worshiping the descendants of the Primal God Thoth.
+People in Egypt begin worshiping various descendants of the Primal God Thoth.
 [Date based on historical accounts]

 5500 B.C.